corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

 2. You are prompted with a message asking if you trust the node.
 Enter `y` for yes.

-3. Set the node from step 1 as the default node.
+3. Set the node you added to the Corda Node CLI as the default node.
 This means that the flows you run will be sent to that node.

 ```
 corda-node-cli endpoint set -e earth